Jaynabergman/WETO_ddRAD/03_Reference_genome_alignment/06_Filter_mapping_quality.md

 **Total number of reads kept (Q30) = 294,489,690**

 ## Notes
-We ran this script twice - once to filter for Q=20 and once for Q=30.
+Mapping quality was done twice: once to filter for Q>=20 and once for Q>=30.